Advance your career to Pediatric Nurse Practitioner (PNP)

 Accreditation & Disclosures

-1. The master’s degree program in nursing and post-graduate APRN certificate program at Herzing University Madison are accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).
+1. The master’s degree program in nursing, the Doctor of Nursing Practice (DNP), and post-graduate APRN certificate programs at Herzing University Madison are accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).
 Herzing University is approved to offer programs in an online learning modality through association with the main campus in Madison, Wisconsin.